 Healthy snacks can sustain your energy levels between meals, especially when they include a combination of foods.
 Choose from two or more of the MyPlate food groups: grains, fruits, vegetables, dairy, and protein.
-Try raw veggies with low-fat cottage cheese, or a tablespoon of peanut butter with an apple or
+Try raw veggies with low-fat cottage cheese, or a tablespoon of peanut butter with an apple or banana.

 7. Consult an RDN

 Whether you want to lose weight, lower your health-risks or manage a chronic disease, consult the experts!
 Registered dietitian nutritionists can help you by providing sound, easy-to-follow personalized nutrition advice.
 We have a Registered Dietician, Kerry Bair, at our Lansdale branch.